 Every star we see was once seemingly born out of nothing.
-We look at the sky

-	and just assume they’ve always been there.
-Now we know that masses of gasses

-	in outer space seek each other to form astronomical bodies with enough

-	pressure (read gravity) to squeeze themselves until they undergo nuclear

-	fusion reactions to brighten our day.
+We look at the sky and just assume they’ve always been there.
+We often forget the marketing efforts to make a brand stand out.
+Now we know that masses of gasses in outer space seek each other to form astronomical bodies with enough pressure (read gravity) to squeeze themselves until they undergo nuclear fusion reactions to brighten our day.

 Coca-Cola is a star for sure.
-But was Coca-Cola always the refreshment that

-	we know and love?
-Or did trial and error, and circumstances eventually

-	squeeze this star into that oh so familiar and tasty form?
+But was Coca-Cola always the refreshment that we know and love?
+Or did trial and error, and circumstances eventually squeeze this star into that oh so familiar and tasty form?

 Dr. Pemberton created the drink in 1886 in his pharmacy in Atlanta in America in this world.
 It was to tackle headache and exhaustion.
 The mixture, inspired by the almost identical French Vin Mariani, consisted of wine and cocaine so it proved itself quite adequate in tackling these two issues.
 It was the perfect drink for a Thursday evening.
 But how did Coca-Cola transform from a Thursday drink to an everyday drink?

 It was only after Southerners started acting up against alcohol consumption at the end of the 19th century when Dr. Pemberton changed the formula to a non-alcoholic one.
 Emphasis was laid on the second main ingredient, de kola nut.
 Hence the name.
 Coca-Cola is Cocaine Kola.

 Coca-Cola was there.
 Its success, however, had yet to come.
 How did this conglomerate, consisting of 500 brands that produce 4.000 different beverages, grow out of a small business that sold a meagre 9 drinks a day?